-- VI.
+VII.
 Background.
 Accessing towers by the use of fixed ladders with attached climbing devices has been the preferred method as it provides conventional fall protection during ascent and descent of the structure.

-Some representatives of the tower construction industry assert that continual climbing of high towers is physically demanding and can lead to stress and medical ailments over an extended period of time and may contribute to other safety problems including falls.
-To alleviate these problems, the industry has asked that employees be allowed to ride a hoist line to work stations on towers.
-Since OSHA does not specifically address tower erection under its current standards but wishes to help reduce the accident and injury rates associated with tower erection, OSHA believes that the methods in Appendix A represent the best practices which can be implemented to safeguard employees while being hoisted to work stations on the tower.
-If new information shows that these practices need to be changed, OSHA will revise this directive accordingly.
+- A. Some representatives of the tower construction industry assert that continual climbing of high towers is physically demanding and can lead to stress and medical ailments over an extended period of time and may contribute to other safety problems including falls.
+To alleviate these problems, the industry has asked that employees be allowed to ride a hoist line to work stations on towers. - B. Since OSHA does not specifically address tower erection under its current standards but wishes to help reduce the accident and injury rates associated with tower erection, OSHA believes that the methods in Appendix A represent the best practices which can be implemented to safeguard employees while being hoisted to work stations on the tower.

-VII.
+VIII.
 Compliance Guidelines for Fall Protection and Employee Access by Hoist During Communication Tower Construction Activities.

-1. For purposes of this directive, OSHA agrees that the hoist line may be used to hoist employees for access to tower work stations over 200 feet in height if the work practices and requirements set out in Appendix A are followed.
-At heights of 200 feet and below, employees may not be hoisted to their work stations using the hoist line.
+For purposes of this directive, OSHA agrees that the hoist line may be used to hoist employees for access to tower work

 When climbing the tower during construction activities, employees must be protected from falls using a fall arrest system meeting the criteria of 1926.502 or a ladder assist safety device meeting the requirements of 1926.1053(a).
-These are acceptable methods of accessing tower work stations regardless of height.
+These are acceptable methods of accessing tower workstations regardless of height.
 All employees climbing or otherwise accessing towers must be trained in the recognition and avoidance of fall hazards and in the use of the fall protection systems to be used, pursuant to 1926.21 or where applicable, 1926.1060.

-2. Some industry representatives have joined with OSHA in recommending that each employee six feet or more above a lower level should be protected from falling by a guardrail system, safety net system, ladder safety device, fall arrest system or positioning device system.
+Some industry representatives have joined with OSHA in recommending that each employee six feet or more above a lower level should be protected from falling by a guardrail system, safety net system, ladder safety device, fall arrest system or positioning device system.
 However, current OSHA standards only require fall protection at heights of more than 25 feet.

-VIII.
-Citation Guidelines

-1. For hazards associated with falls once employees are at their workstation at levels in excess of 25 feet, employers who fail to provide fall protection shall be cited under 1926.105(a).
-2. Whenever an employer fails to follow the guidelines set forth in Appendix A, citations shall be issued under the applicable provisions of subpart N and, in the alternative, section 5(a)(1) of the Act (the general duty clause) for hazards associated with work practices and equipment used to hoist employees on load lines to gain access to towers.
+IX.
+Citation Guidelines.
+For hazards associated with falls once employees are at their workstation at levels in excess of 25 feet, employers who fail to provide fall protection shall be cited under 1926.
+105(a).
+Whenever an employer fails to follow the guidelines set forth in Appendix A, citations shall be issued under the applicable provisions of subpart N and, in the alternative, Section 5(a)(1) of the Occupational Safety and Health Act (the general duty clause) for hazards associated with work practices and equipment used to hoist employees on load lines to gain access to towers.

-APPENDIX A
+APPENDIX A: